Who & how we help

 With Probation

-A prisoner leaving prison after a sentence longer than 15 days receives a discharge grant of £46.
+A prisoner leaving prison will usually receive a discharge grant of £82.39.
 If they don’t have work upon release they are entitled to benefits which usually take a minimum of two weeks to arrive.
-With no other funds the ex-offender has £2.60 per day to live on.
+With no other funds the ex-offender has £5.88 per day to live on.

-An ex-offender living in Buckinghamshire (or an ex-offender who isn’t living in Bucks but who is working with a Bucks probation office) can apply for help via their probation officer.
-Grants are made to help with securing accommodation, equipping a home with essential items, training or educational courses.
+A prison leaver living in Buckinghamshire or working with a Bucks probation office can apply for help via their probation officer.
+Grants are made to help with securing accommodation, equipping a home with essential items, vocational training or educational courses.

 ‘I just thought I would give you an update.
 A few weeks ago you very kindly agreed to £100 for a service user I am supporting through Education, Training & Employment (ETE).
 Initially I found it very difficult to buy a used fridge in good condition as they sold so quickly.
 I am pleased to say I managed to buy one this week, I also bought him a new kettle, toaster and microwave with the remainder of the money.
 I have everything in my car and with his officer have arranged to deliver the items to him this afternoon.
 He has been overwhelmed you have been able to do this for him and I can’t thank you enough for assisting.
 He has had some good news he will be moving shortly into a more suitable flat in a better location which the mental health team have arranged.
 This will be nearer to his Mum who he visits every day, so I am hoping this will help to stabilise his mental health.
 Please thank everyone at Baco.’